Profiteroles

 What makes choux unusual is the technique.
 The dough is cooked twice: first in a saucepan on the hob, where the flour gelatinises in the hot water and butter, then in the oven, where the steam trapped inside the dough causes it to puff up and hollow out.
 There is no raising agent.
 The steam is the raising agent.

 The dough needs to be the right consistency before it goes into the piping bag.
 Too wet and the buns spread flat rather than rising.
 Too dry and the steam cannot build up enough pressure to hollow them properly.
 The test is the ribbon test: the dough should fall from a spoon in a smooth, thick ribbon.
-If it drops in chunks it needs more egg.
-If it pours it has too much.
+If it drops in chunks it needs more egg and if it pours it has too much.

 The filling

-My preferred filling for a dessert profiterole is whipped cream, cold and lightly sweetened.
-It sets off the warm chocolate better than pastry cream, which is also delicious but richer and slightly heavier.
-Ice cream works well too and is the filling used in many French restaurant versions, where the profiteroles are assembled to order and the cold of the ice cream creates an even stronger contrast with the warm chocolate.
+My all-time favourite filling for profiteroles is whipped cream, cold and lightly sweetened.
+It works better with the warm chocolate in my opinion than pastry cream, which is also delicious but richer and a bit heavier.
+Ice cream is the filling used in many French restaurant versions, where the contrast between the cold filling and the warm chocolate ganache is even more pronounced.
+All are good, it just depends on your personal taste buds.

-Whatever you use, fill the profiteroles at the last possible moment.
+Whatever you use, fill the profiteroles as close to serving as possible.
 Filled choux softens quickly as the moisture from the filling migrates into the pastry.
-Unfilled choux buns can be made ahead and stored in an airtight container, or frozen and refreshed in a hot oven for a few minutes before filling.
+Unfilled choux buns can be made ahead and kept in an airtight container, or frozen and refreshed in a hot oven for a few minutes before filling.